ElliotLee600/Tic_Tac_Toe_Game/README.md

 # Tic_Tac_Toe_Game
-This is currently a WIP, the UI is quite incomplete.
+This is currently a WIP, the UI still needs a little work.